 This award supports outstanding non-traditional students pursuing a career in golf course and turf management

 Lawrence, Kan.
-(Aug.
-30, 2022) – Connor McBride of Michigan State University is the second winner of the Allan MacCurrach Jr. Award of $10,000 from the Golf Course Superintendents Association of America (GCSAA) through the GCSAA Foundation.
+(Sept.
+26, 2023) – Nancy Cienfuegos, student at Rutgers University and assistant superintendent at Whitetail Club in McCall, Idaho, is the winner of the 2023 Allan MacCurrach Jr. Award of $10,000 from the Golf Course Superintendents Association of America (GCSAA) through the GCSAA Foundation.

 Previously part of the GCSAA Scholars Competition, the Allan MacCurrach Jr. Award was revamped in 2021 as a stand-alone award to recognize an outstanding non-traditional student seeking a career in the field of golf course and turfgrass management.
 Applicants needed to be majoring in a field related to golf course management, planning a career as a superintendent or related profession, be 23 years of age or older and be a GCSAA member to be eligible.

 The Allan MacCurrach Jr. Award is funded by Allan MacCurrach III and the PGA Tour.
 It is named in honor of the late Allan MacCurrach Jr., who became the PGA Tour’s first staff agronomist in 1974 and was the GCSAA Distinguished Service Award winner in 1994.
 He was a member of GCSAA for 31 years and was one of the first to become a certified golf course superintendent.